 15) Drastic improvements of video quality and new features

 Canon might have had the video recording crown for a while now, but that might change with the D810 – Nikon really improved the video quality output of the camera.
 The changes are very noticeable, particularly when shooting in full HD modes.
-Take a look at the below video compiled by folks at “World of DSLR” that shows differences in video rendering between the D810 and the Canon 5D Mark III:

 The D810 can shoot full HD video at 60p and Nikon has added other great features such as Zebra Stripes (for highlight overexposure control) and audio levels in live view mode.
 In addition, there is now a new “Flat” picture control for a low-constrast look that can be later manipulated in post-processing (think of it as RAW for video).
 Lastly, the D810 now has a “Power Aperture” feature, which allows the videographer to smoothly control lens aperture during live video footage, while it is being recorded to a local SD or CF card.

 16) Auto ISO in Manual Video Mode

 Videographers will love this new feature, because it automatically adjusts the brightness of the scene when changing between dark to bright.
 You set the desired shutter speed and aperture, while the camera adjusts ISO for you.
 No more pausing and shutter speed adjustments in differently lit environments – now you can shoot in one go and keep full control of the exposure.